exercism/csharp/exercises/practice/palindrome-products/.articles/is-palindrome-check/content.md

 However, it returns an iterator and so, it has to be collected with `.ToArray()` and converted into a `String` with `new String(char[])` constructor.

+## The string reversal with string interpolation method

-Does this looks like a lot of code?
+Does the above, the [string reversal method](#the-string-reversal-method) look like a lot of code?
 It might be slightly shortened using [string interpolation][interpolation-link] to convert a number into a text like in the example below.
 However, before you use it read [the performance considerations](#performance-considerations) below.